 The Stones were putting all their pieces in place.
-On May 1, Brian Jones signed a management contract between the band, Andrew Loog Oldham and Eric Easton’s new company, Impact Sound.
-Next stop, image makeover.
-“We went with him (Andrew) on the morning of May 4, 1963, to Carnaby Street,” recalled Stones bassist Bill Wyman in his ‘Stone Alone’ autobiography, “he bought us all these tight black jeans, black roll-neck sweaters and highly fashionable Anello & Davide black Spanish boots with Cuban heels.”
+On May 1, Brian Jones signed a management contract among the band, Andrew Loog Oldham and Eric Easton’s new company, Impact Sound.
+Next stop: image makeover.
+“We went with [Oldham] on the morning of May 4, 1963, to Carnaby Street,” recalled Stones bassist Bill Wyman in his Stone Alone autobiography.
+“He bought us all these tight black jeans, black roll-neck sweaters and highly fashionable Anello & Davide black Spanish boots with Cuban heels.”

 The band played the Crawdaddy the following night, caught the attention of Rowe and the rest is history.
 Their debut single, a raw version of the Chuck Berry rocker “Come On,” was issued just a month later. ‘”The Beatles, who recommended the Stones to Decca, may well live to rue the day,” Don Nicholl prophetically wrote in the weekly music paper Disc.
 “This group could be challenging them for top places in the immediate future.”

 Rolling Stones Live Albums Ranked Worst to Best